alsmal23/S4T1TM2/README.md

 __Actors__
-Anyone - Genearlly meaning anyone or thing acting as a human person RegUser - Genearlly meaning anyone who has registered and has a valid user account developer - Generally meaning the user with the lowest permissions for a project Manager - Generally meanting the user with a high level of permissions for a project Server - The data warehouse manager
+Anyone - Genearlly meaning anyone or thing acting as a human person RegUser - Genearlly meaning anyone who has registered and has a valid user account Programmer - Generally meaning the user with the lowest permissions for a project Manager - Generally meanting the user with a high level of permissions for a project Server - The data warehouse manager
 Client - The customer service associate